-The following table summarizes the benefits that Dr. Demopulos and Ms. Kelbon would have been entitled to receive had a change in control occurred on December 31, 2011.
-The amounts below represent the difference between the exercise price of the option awards held by these employees as of December 31, 2011 and \$3.95, the closing trading price of our common stock on December 31, 2011, multiplied by the number of shares that would have vested on December 31, 2011 upon the occurrence of each of the events identified in the table below.
+The following table summarizes the benefits that Dr. Demopulos and Ms. Kelbon would have been entitled to receive had a change in control occurred on December 31, 2012.
+The amounts below represent the difference between \$5.19, the closing trading price of our common stock on December 31, 2012, and the exercise price of the option awards held by these employees with an exercise price less of than \$5.19, multiplied by the number of shares subject to such option awards that would have vested on December 31, 2012 upon the occurrence of each of the events identified in the table below.

-Employee is Terminated Without Cause or Successor in Change in Successor in Change in Constructively Terminated Control Assumes or Replaces Control does not Assume or Within 12 Months of Change Name Option Awards (\$)(2) Replace Option Awards (\$)(3) in Control (\$)(3) Gregory A. Demopulos, M.D(1).
-Marcia S. Kelbon, J.D.(1)
+Employee is Terminated Without Cause or Successor in Change in Control Assumes or Replaces Successor in Change in Control does not Assume or Constructively Terminated Within 12 Months of Change Name Option Awards (\$)(1) Replace Option Awards (\$)(2) in Control (\$)(2) Gregory A. Demopulos, M.D.
+82,659 165,317 165,317 Marcia S. Kelbon, J.D., M.S.
+38,150 76,300 76,300